- 1 General Safety

 The Workshop gets quite cold in winter, so dress appropriately.
 The British Antarctic Survey have been known to hire the room for conditioning and equipment testing.
 Strange hairy creatures that do not answer to 'Peter' may in fact be a Yeti and should be approached with due caution.

-Unusual wooden artifacts that have Green or Red Tape on them are reusable jigs of some description, and are not to be hacked at or disposed of.
+Unusual wooden artefacts that have Green or Red Tape on them are reusable jigs of some description, and are not to be hacked at or disposed of.
 They are usually labelled as to their purpose.
 Hand tools with Green Tape on them live in the Red Toolbag, the others reside in the Black Toolbag.

 There are a few buckets in the room; one is for useless wood to be burnt, another for useful small wood scraps, and the third is for general rubbish.
 The small black bucket under the string is best left exactly where it is.